NorthEdWAD/web-hub/project-05-functions/README.md

 # ⚡ Intro to JavaScript
 ## Working with Traditional Functions

-> **Objective:** Students will write and use traditional JS functions, including functions that take one or more parameters.
+> **Objective:** Students will write and use traditional JS functions, including functions that return a value and take one or more parameters.

 ---